Unlocking Potential, Restoring Independence, and Celebrating Occupational Therapy Month

 Ultimately, patients are more motivated and engaged if they are working on functional activities that are important to them.

-OrthoCarolina’s upper extremity and hand specialists are specially trained to help you get back to doing what you love most and live life to the fullest.
+OrthoCarolina’s upper extremity and hand specialists are specially trained to help you get back to doing what you love most and living life to the fullest.

 Every April, we join the American Occupational Therapy Association in celebrating Occupational Therapy Month to showcase how OT changes lives.
 Occupational therapy is a vitally important profession that helps people of all ages participate in the activities most meaningful to them.